Order of Daedalians Logo

 HAROLD LEE GEORGE

-Pilot George landed five times at the Airfield between 1926 and 1934.
-Interestingly, he signed in as a rank of Captain in 1927-29, but his promotion to that rank is officially listed as December 31, 1931.
+Pilot George landed five times at Tucson between 1926 and 1934.
+Interestingly, he signed in as a rank of Captain in 1927-29, but his promotion to that rank was officially listed as December 31, 1931.

 He flew a variety of aircraft, including Observation, Pursuit and Bomber models.
 Only once, in 1929, did he carry a passenger.

 He was enrolled in the Air Corps Tactical School at Maxwell Field, AL in September, 1931.
 He remained at Maxwell Field as an instructor until January 1936.
-His landing on 7/29/1934 lists his home base as Maxwell.
+His landing on July 29, 1934 lists his home base as Maxwell.
+George was a founding member of the Order of Daedalians.
+He was that organization’s first Wing Commander in 1934.

 In February 1938 and November 1939 he took part in the Army goodwill flights to South America.
 He received the Order of the Southern Cross (Knight) from the Government of Brazil for his part in the South American Flight in November.